Velrok/static-web-gen/content/blog/2013-07-04-clojure-lesson-learned.markdown

 just replace `map` with a `pmap`.
 This will execute the function in parallel using multiple cores.
 While this is a valid and easy step, it is only beneficial if the function takes some time to run.
-Otherwise the overhead of `pmap` will midigate the effect and you end up beeing slower.
+Otherwise the overhead of `pmap` will mitigate the effect and you end up being slower.
 So start at the out calls and see how far you can get.

-If you need better prallel performance Clojure gives you the new [reducers](http://clojure.com/blog/2012/05/08/reducers-a-library-and-model-for-collection-processing.html).
+If you need better pralell performance Clojure gives you the new [reducers](http://clojure.com/blog/2012/05/08/reducers-a-library-and-model-for-collection-processing.html).
-They sacrifice lazyness to give you a fork join abstraction that uses map reduce semantics.
+They sacrifice laziness to give you a fork join abstraction that uses map reduce semantics.
 I did read the article, but did not have the time to experiment a lot with it.

 Also [core.async](https://github.com/clojure/core.async)